InsightEdge/insightedge-ctr-demo/doc/doc.md

 Let's open the interactive [Web Notebook](http://insightedge.io/docs/010/14_notebook.html) and start exploring our dataset.

-The dataset is in csv format, so we will use databricks csv library to load it from hdfs into Spark dataframe:
+The dataset is in csv format, so we will use databricks csv library to load it from hdfs into the Spark dataframe:

 ```scala
 %dep